 What is the workload?

 This is a 3-credit college-level course, so it requires a serious time commitment.
-It is expected that each module will take approximately 7–10 hours per week in the spring, summer 12-week, and fall sessions and twice that time in the summer term 1 and term 2 condensed sessions.
+It is expected that each module will take approximately 7–10 hours per week in the spring and fall sessions and 14-20 hours per week in the summer sessions.
 Here is an approximate breakdown: